shahoodahmad/Mech-Assistant/README.md

 # Mech-Assistant

-Allows new [Mech (programming language)](https://mech-lang.org/) users to ask questions about the language and even generate some Mech code based on conversation-level descriptions.
+Allows [Mech (programming language)](https://mech-lang.org/) users to ask questions about the language and even generate some Mech code based on conversation-level descriptions.
 Built using Python's LangChain library and publically available Mech documentation and code samples.

 # Some Examples